HunorMarton/svg-tutorial/src/content/svg/path-based-animation.md

 ---
+day: 18
-title: "Day 18: How to Animate Along a Path with SVG"
+title: How to Animate Along a Path with SVG
 component: Sled
 description: In this example we learn how to animate a sled along a path.
-image: path-based-animation
+id: path-based-animation
 previous:
   title: Text-path
   link: text-path